boxiangliulab/sabre/README.md

 $ bgzip -c tmp.vcf > <your-desired-name>.vcf.gz
 $ tabix -p vcf <your-desired-name>.vcf.gz
 ```
-You can perform further filter on this VCF file or simply indicating `--raw_vcf` and `--vcf_qual <threshold-on-vcf-QUAL>` when using Sabre.
+You can perform further filtering on this VCF file or simply indicating `--raw_vcf` and `--vcf_qual <threshold-on-vcf-QUAL>` when using Sabre.

 Sometimes, the input chromosome may contain the **"_"** character, e.g. mm10_1.
 To prevent errors, you need to specify `--sep <any-character-you-like-except-from-_-and-:>`.
 And in other circumstances, the naming style of given BAM file and VCF file may be different.
 You can use `--chr_vcf <chr-on-VCF-file>` to specify the desired chromosome in the VCF file.